Boskovii/boskovii.github.io/_projects/1_project.md

 ## Hardware Development

-I designed and prototyped several core hardware subsystems of the exoskeleton, including the thigh struts, actuator mounts, and a novel mechanism at the thigh interface.
+I designed and prototyped several core hardware subsystems of the exoskeleton, including the thigh struts, actuator mounts, and a novel mechanism at the thigh interface (see next section).
 Using SolidWorks FEA, I optimized the strut structures to reduce mass by more than 35% while maintaining stiffness above safety margins.
 I also incorporated a modular thigh strut design with several sizes to ensure the exoskeleton fits users from the 1st to the 99th percentile, thereby accommodating stroke survivors who often experience weight changes due to immobility.

 <div class="row">
     <div class="col-sm-8 mt-3 mt-md-0" style="max-width: 600px; margin: 0 auto;">